 Utility Users Tax

-Measure U is a local revenue which means funds will be spent locally in Newark and that the State cannot touch it to balance its budget.
-Measure U includes annual independent audits and reports to the community, and sunsets in five (5) years.
-Measure U also contains exemptions for senior citizens and low income residents.
+The UUT is a local revenue, which means funds will be spent locally in Newark and that the State cannot touch it to balance its budget.
+There are annual independent audits and reports to the community.

 On November 4, 2014, the City of Newark received voter approval for an amended and extended Utility Users Tax ordinance (#479).
 The revised ordinance continued the existing 3.5% tax on charges for electric, gas, telecommunication and video/CATV services for the remainder of 2015.
 Rates however, decreased from 3.5% to 3.25% effective January 1, 2016 and continues at that rate for five (5) years.

 Listed below are links to information and reports on the UUT as well as a link to access exemption applications: